The government set out its definition of British values in the 2011 Prevent Strategy.

 As well as this, we cover the 5 areas of British Values:

 Democracy is actively promoted within the school.
-Pupils have the opportunity to have their voices heard through Hillside Parliament.
+Pupils have the opportunity to have their voices heard through Hillside’s Junior Leadership Team (JLT).

-Early on in the school year, children in Years 5 and 6 have the opportunity to run to be a member of Hillside parliament.
-They are required to make speeches to their class members, who then vote anonymously for the person in their house that they feel would best represent them.
-Pupils with the greatest number of votes are then asked to make a further speech to both Phase 1 and Phase 2 in assemblies, create their own manifestos and canvass pupils across the school.
-Following this, all children are taken in their classes to the hall, where they place their marked ballot paper into a box.
-These papers are counted and verified, before the final eight Members of Parliament are revealed.
-Throughout the year, HMPs work closely with Mrs Short (Manager of Phase 1) and Mrs Sheriff (Manager of Phase 2), to survey the opinions of their peers concerning what they like about the school and what needs further improvement.
+Each school year, children in Years 1 and 6 have the opportunity to run to be a member of Hillside JLT.
+They are required to make speeches to their class members, who then vote anonymously for the person in their class that they feel would best represent them, they are then revealed in assembly.
+Throughout the year, the JLT work closely with Mrs Duffield, to survey the opinions of their peers concerning what they like about the school and what needs further improvement.
 Some of their achievements to date include:

 The Rule of Law: